Key questions for children’s services: Identifying the gaps

 The workshop identified many more gaps in our knowledge of how a child’s experiences affect their later outcomes than those discussed here.
 But all are gaps which the UK's existing wealth of administrative data could help to fill.
 Let’s use it.

-If you’re interested in applying to work in partnership with ADR UK to harness the potential of administrative data for research, please get in touch.
+If you’re interested in working with ADR UK to harness the potential of linked administrative data for research, please get in touch.